yegor256/blog/_drafts/2019-09-16-be-unhappy-to-be-happy.md

 how rich or poor we are, as studies [confirm](http://content.time.com/time/magazine/article/0,9171,2019628,00.html) (well, above a certain level).
 Instead, it depends on how _easily_ we get what we want.
-The more we _worry_ and the less life _gives_ us for free, the more happy we are ... provided we achieve what we wanted.
+The more we _worry_ and the less life _gives_ us for free, the more happy we are ... provided we achieve what we want.

 [Ernest Hemingway](https://en.wikipedia.org/wiki/Ernest_Hemingway) in
 _The Garden of Eden_
 [said](https://www.goodreads.com/quotes/2981-happiness-in-intelligent-people-is-the-rarest-thing-i-know)
 that "happiness in intelligent people is the rarest thing I know."
-This is because mostly "intelligent" people nowadays possess all those things mentioned above and don't need to struggle much in order to get them.
+This is because most "intelligent" people nowadays possess all those things mentioned above and don't need to struggle much in order to get them.
 The smarter we are, the easier it is for us _to achieve_: find a well-paid job and buy a new iPhone.